Just Tell us Your Idea, Zetar Can Make It Come True.

 The filling time is related to the fluidity of the material, the temperature of the mold during injection molding, the injection molding pressure, the wall thickness of the product, and the structure of the product.
 In general, a shorter filling time is better because it results in less material waste.
 However, if the filling time is too short, it may cause problems such as flashing or sink marks.

+The Fill Time Result report presents the position of the flow front at regular intervals as the mold cavity fills.
+A balanced flow of plastic pattern indicates the plastic part has a good fill time.
 The designer can adjust the fill time to find the best balance between material waste and quality defects.

 The colors displayed in the Fill time results